TheRenegadeCoder/sample-programs-website/docs/projects/longest-common-subsequence/mathematica/index.md

 ---
+date: '2023-01-19'
+featured-image: longest-common-subsequence-in-every-language.jpg
+last-modified: '2023-01-19'
+layout: default
 title: Longest Common Subsequence in Mathematica
-layout: default
-date: 2023-01-19
-featured-image: longest-common-subsequence-in-every-language.jpg
-last-modified: 2023-01-19

 ---

 Welcome to the [Longest Common Subsequence](https://sampleprograms.io/projects/longest-common-subsequence) in [Mathematica](https://sampleprograms.io/languages/mathematica) page!
 Here, you'll find the source code for this program as well as a description of how the program works.